 Surrounded by six incredible Canadian national parks, Golden is as picturesque as it is adventurous.
 This is the place to go if you want to be outdoors.
 When driving from Calgary, Banff, or Lake Louise, Golden is the first big town you’ll see as you enter British Columbia.
 In fact, from the highway, it might not look like much.
-Without taking a small turn into the town, you’ll simply pass by gas stations and fast food joints, all the while missing this historic mountain-town and neighboring Kicking Horse Mountain Resort.
+Without taking a small turn into the town, you’ll simply pass by gas stations and fast food joints, all the while missing this historic mountain town and neighbouring Kicking Horse Mountain Resort.

 Spring, summer, fall, or winter, there’s no shortage of outdoor things to do in Golden.
 In the spring, we’ve gone white water rafting on some of the most epic rapids in Canada.
 In the summer, we’ve tried mountain climbing via Ferrata, and in the winter, we’ve gone skiing and snowmobiling, just to name a few things to do.
 How could you go wrong?
 It’s the perfect base for exploring some of Canada’s most beautiful scenery while escaping the crowds in Banff and Canmore.

-What To Do in Golden
+Things To Do in Golden BC

 As mentioned in the beginning, Golden is surrounded by six beautiful national parks; Banff, Jasper, Yoho, Glacier, Kootenay, and Mount Revelstoke.
 There are also many provincial parks.
 Long story short, it’s surrounded by mind-blowing beauty everywhere you look.
 It’s also not quite as busy as world-famous Banff and serves as a great base for exploring hiking trails, world-class skiing, waterfalls, lakes, and various heritage sites.